djaus2/az-iothub-ps1/README.md

 There is one other script that needs to be run once, set-path (run from the prompt in PS foloder as   ```.\set-path``` ).
 You then can run the main script just by entering ```get-iothub``` as the PS folder is now in the System Path; but only for the life of the  shell. set-path only needs to be run once for a new PowerShell terminal.

+# Major updates 25/02/2020
+- dotnet and quickstarst now are separate folders in ps/qas-apps<br>
+That way you can just copy quickstarts folder

 Within an Azure Subscription you have a Resource Group.
 An IoT Hub is an element of a Resource Group.
 A Device belongs to an IoT Hub.